yasui1992/mcp-bedrock-app/README.md

 # mcp-bedrock-app

-This project is intended for practice.
+This project is for personal practice and learning.

 ## Environment